shitiz12/youtube-video-summarizer/README.md

 # YouTube Video Summarizer

 **Description:**
-YouTube Video Summarizer is a Python-based tool that allows you to generate concise summaries of YouTube videos by simply providing the video link.
+YouTube Video Summarizer is a tool/ chrome extension that allows you to generate concise summaries of YouTube videos by simply providing the video link.
 It's a handy utility for quickly understanding the key points and content of a video without watching the entire duration.

 **Features:**
 - Extracts essential information from YouTube videos.